Vanessa Nakate: Actions for the climate

 On 9 July 2020 Vanessa Nakate was interviewed by Angelina Jolie hosted by Time magazine about the power and importance of African voices in the climate justice movement.
 In August, Jeune Afrique magazine named her among the top 100 most influential Africans.
 In August 2020, Vanessa Nakate joined former UN Secretary General Ban Ki-moon at the Forum Alpbach to discuss climate activism.

-In September, Vanessa spoke on a panel entitled “Sparking an Era of Transformational Climate Leadership” for the World Resources Institute; she talked of her perspective in “Conversations with Climate Changers” for Oxfam.
+In September, Nakate spoke on a panel entitled "Sparking an Era of Transformational Climate Leadership" organised by the World Resources Institute.
 Vanessa Nakate was announced by the United Nations as the SDG 13 young leader in 2020.
 Nakate was featured among OkayAfrica's 100 Women is an exclusive platform to pay homage to 100 women of excellence among the diaspora during Women's History Month.
 Nakate was mentioned among the most influential young Africans in 2020 by YouthLead.

 Nakate was a keynote speaker at the Berlin Energy Transition Dialogue 2021 on 16 March 2021 alongside other notable world leaders.
 Her delivery included criticism of the German Federal Foreign Office as organizers for screening the input from youth climate activists that was not applied to other invited speakers.

 Writing in The Guardian in October 2021, Nakate argues that the countries and corporations largely responsible for greenhouse emissions should compensate African countries and communities for the loss and damage arising from climate change that they are now suffering.

 In a 2019 interview with Amy Goodman for Democracy Now!, Nakate expressed her motivation for climate action: "My country heavily depends on agriculture, therefore most of the people depend on agriculture.
 So, if our farms are destroyed by floods, if the farms are destroyed by droughts and crop production is less, that means that the price of food is going to go high.
 So it will only be the most privileged who will be able to buy food.
 And they are the biggest emitters in our countries, the ones who will be able to survive the crisis of food, whereas most of the people who live in villages and rural communities, they have trouble getting food because of the high prices.
 And this leads to starvation and death.
 Literally, in my county, a lack of rain means starvation and death for the less privileged".

 She has been appointed as a UNICEF goodwill ambassador.

+Nakate considers the late Kenyan environmental activist Wangari Maathai, a Nobel Peace Prize winner, to be a role model.

 Political views

-Nakate is on the council of the Progressive International, an international organisation promoting progressive left-wing politics.
+Nakate is on the council of the Progressive International, an international organisation promoting progressive, left-wing politics.
 She has criticised capitalism, linking it to environmental degradation.

+As a Christian, she thinks, "Having dominion over the Earth is about responsibility and service to the planet and its people, because God is not a God of waste and exploitation."